 “It can really be anyone.
 You see many men who operate in groups, but also students and very average citizens, such as housewives who see this as a financial opportunity. ” He is also firm about the victims.
 “It can happen to anyone, but 'a little naive' most of them are,” he agrees.
 “But it can happen that you are having a nice chat with someone who wants to make video calls afterwards.
 One thing leads to another and before you know it you have mounted a deduction photo of yourself with a young child in it.
 And the kind request to pay, because otherwise it will be shared on your Facebook.
 Then panic sets in! ”

-Over the years we have completed various studies in the field of sextortion.
+Over the years we have completed various types of sextortion research.
 It turned out that the perpetrator does not always come from the same country as the victim.
-Because Strongwood works with a worldwide network of specialists, solving such research abroad is no problem at all.
+Because Strongwood works with a worldwide network of specialists, solving such an investigation abroad is no problem at all.

 Distinguish research in at home and abroad

-First of all, we will investigate whether the blackmailer is operating from the Netherlands or abroad.
-You often see this quickly in the language or the way in which money is requested; if 'Western Union' or such a foreign payment term is requested, the blackmailer is often abroad.
+First of all, with sextortion research, we always check whether the blackmailer operates from the Netherlands or from abroad.
+You can often see that in the language or the way money is requested; if 'Western Union' or a similar foreign payment term is requested, the blackmailer is often abroad.
 If variants such as Bol.com or Paysafe cards are requested, the blackmailer may be in the Netherlands.

 What to do about foreign blackmailers